The Adventures of Superhero Girl

 • Positive minority portrayal?: yes

 In his introduction to The Adventures of Superhero Girl Kurt Busiek uses the word ‘charming’ or derivatives several times, and it’s difficult not to follow his lead.
 Everything about the strip has a pleasant attraction.
-It should go without saying that Faith Erin Hicks’ expressive cartooning is wonderful, but her lead character, never named beyond Superhero Girl, is loveable, her observations are to be cherished, and the gags are beautifully composed.
+It should go without saying that Faith Erin Hicks’ expressive cartooning is wonderful, but her lead character, never named beyond Superhero Girl, is loveable, her observations are to be cherished, and the jokes are beautifully composed.

 Superhero Girl has super powers roughly equal to those of Superman when he started out, so able to leap tall buildings in a single bound rather than fly, but with formidable strength.
 Such powers feed certain expectations regarding superheroes, but this is a gag strip defining what life is like for a superhero who doesn’t have an Avengers stipend to see them through the day to day expenses we all face.
 There was a government grant to begin with, but no-one pays a superhero to deal with giant tentacled cat monsters from outer space.
 Much of the content, therefore, is gags concerning how superhero girl keeps a roof over her head while also dealing with crime, so don’t pick this up expecting superhero satire.
 Hicks includes a few jokes along those lines (how does the little mask stay on Superhero Girl’s face?, and the difficulties of not tripping on roof ledges), but that’s not the main topic to which she applies her dry wit.
 This is a world where mind-controlling super villains turn up at parties, and super-villainy doesn’t take a day off when you’ve got the sniffles, but the priorities are finding a compatible room mate and being set up with a date.
 There is, however, a bear with a monocle and the Octogoggler.